TrellixVulnTeam/Jarvis_ENYN/README.md

 - "home_location"
 - "server_name"
 - "system_name"
-- telegram true, if you use it, otherwise false.
-If you use it, you must also set the "telegram_key".
-You can find the setup of a telegram-bot on the internet.
+- messenger true, if you use it, otherwise false.
+If you use it, you must also set the "messenger_key".
+You can find the setup of a messenger-bot on the internet.
 Just search for Bot-Father
 - if you want to use Phillips-Hue, you also have to enter the "Bridge IP" and press the button of the bridge when you call it for the first time

 5. Remote desktop setup(only possible with GUI)